makotsait/personal-map/README.md

 >> php artisan migrate --seed
 ```

-## Change setting on APP_ENV (If you need)
+## Change setting on APP_ENV
 If you use this app on your server and you also want it to use https in every access, all you need to do is to rewrite "../.env".<br>
-Find this line.
+Find the following line in ".env".
 ```
 APP_ENV=local
 ```
-Substitute "local" to "production"
+Substitute "local" to "production".
 ```
 APP_ENV=production
 ```